-Students seeking preparation for a music profession should choose the Bachelor of Music degree and major in Performance or Music Education.
+The Bachelor of Music degree is a professional degree with a choice of two majors: Performance and Music Education.
 Precollege musical experience and a natural gift for music are prerequisites.
 All majors must audition for the music faculty before enrolling in an applied field.
 Sincerity of purpose, application, and aptitude must be demonstrated during the first year before full status as a major student is granted.
-An examination in the basic elements of music is administered at the beginning of each school year to determine the student's qualification for entering Theory I.